 ‘Your Coolant Needs To Be Replaced’

 If a mechanic tells you it’s time to replace your car’s coolant, be on guard.
 If your vehicle is relatively new or you recently had your coolant flushed, chances are you aren’t due to have it replaced again.
+Coolant doesn’t wear like oil does and only needs to be replaced maybe once or twice during the car’s lifetime.

 ‘You’re Due for Your Regular Maintenance’